 This course is an introductory survey of Chinese art and architecture from Neolithic to modern times.
 Emphasis will be placed on the dynamic processes-cultural, social, political, economic, etc.-that contributed to artistic and architectural developments and changes over time.
 [GM2, H]

-In this intermediate course, students will refine both their aesthetic and technical digital photography skills.
-Studio assignments are designed to develop students' individual styles, contextualize photography in terms of its history, its relationship to other art mediums and its cultural implications.
-In addition to studio assignments and group critiques, there will also be slide lectures, technical demonstrations, reading and writing assignments.
-[H]
+In this intermediate course, students will refine both their aesthetic and technical photography skills.
+Studio assignments are designed to teach students specific technical skills (medium format, strobe + large format printing, develop students' individual styles, and examine photography's relationship to other art mediums and its cultural implications.
+In addition to studio assignments and group critiques, there will also be slide lectures, technical demonstrations, readings, writing assignments, field trips and visiting artists.
+(Additional course fee) [H]

 Art and science share a long history of common iedas and practice.
 We hope to develop the students' sense of connected history as well as the current intersection between the fields by exploring various perspectives about visual processes, perception, self creativity and consciousness through readings, discussion and studio/lab projects.
 Students will benefit from the rare opportunity to intensively study the interconnection between two disciplines.